 If you pay month-to-month instead of annually, the prices go up.
 The Personal plan jumps from $16 to $23 per month, for example.
 Annual billing saves you roughly 25 to 30 percent depending on the plan.

 Beyond the subscription, there are a few optional costs worth knowing about.
 A custom domain is free for the first year on annual plans, then renews at around $20 per year.
 If you want a professional email address, Google Workspace integration starts at $6 per month.
-And every template on the platform is included with your plan - there are no premium themes to buy separately.
+And every template on the platform is included with your plan: there are no premium themes to buy separately.
+If you plan to run more than one site, note that each website requires its own separate subscription.
+See our guide on how many websites you can have on one Squarespace account for the full cost breakdown.

 The Real Cost of a Squarespace Website